Mohit-be22b023/Movie-Recommendation-System/README.md

 # Movie-Recommendation-System

-Absolutely — what you have is already very detailed, but it reads more like a technical project report than a GitHub README.
-For GitHub, I’d make it more reader-friendly and explanatory: first explain what CineLatent does and why, then progressively show the architecture, methodology, results, and how to run it.

-Here’s a polished README structure that keeps your technical depth but makes the project easier to understand:

 🎞️ CineLatent — Deep Autoencoder Movie Recommender

 A deep-learning collaborative filtering system that learns what movies are similar from user rating behaviour.